tgirke/GEN242-2021/content/en/tutorials/rfea/rfea.md

 save(catdb, file="GO/catdb.RData")
 ```

-The above needs to done only once.
-For the enrichment analysis one can load the `catdb` object
+For the actual enrichment analysis one can load the `catdb` object from the
-from the corresponding file, and then perform batch GO term analysis where the results include
+corresponding file, and then perform batch GO term analysis where the results
-all terms meeting a user-provided P-value cutoff as well as GO Slim terms.
+include all terms meeting a user-provided P-value cutoff as well as GO Slim
+terms.

 ``` r
 ## Next time catDB can be loaded from file